 Whether you are an intended parent or a prospective surrogate, the process of selecting a surrogacy agency can certainly seem overwhelming.
 There are so many different surrogacy agencies out there, with different operating policies and philosophies, so it may take some time to find an agency that is a good fit for your particular needs.
-When working with intended parents and surrogates here in New Hampshire and Massachusetts, I tell my clients that there is no “one-size-fits-all” when it comes to picking a surrogacy agency.
+When working with intended parents and surrogates here in New Hampshire, I tell my clients that there is no “one-size-fits-all” when it comes to picking a surrogacy agency.

 Some of the common variations among agency practices include:

 >Some agencies prefer a more structured approach, while others will let participants guide their own journeys.

 >Some agencies have a set compensation and reimbursement schedule, while others will let the participants negotiate the compensation and reimbursement package.

 >Some agencies have a large egg donor pool, while others rely upon outside sources for donated eggs.